 - Already have an Echo Dot and just want a better thermostat: Perhaps you have all the smart devices you need already.
 The Nest is compatible with Amazon Alexa and Google voice services, so if you plan on sticking to either of these systems and simply are searching for an efficient way to regulate your home’s temperature, the Nest is the way to go.

 With all this in mind, both of these smart home thermostats are viable options for customers looking to expand their smart home capabilities and find a more eco-friendly way to regulate their home’s temperature.
 While relatively similar in concept, the advantages of one system over another depend on what the user is ultimately looking to gain from incorporating a smart thermostat into their home.
-My personal conclusion is to go with the Ecobee4.
+My personal conclusion was to go with the Ecobee4.
 This is the thermostat I use, mainly because of the interface, built-in Alexa and external sensors.
-You can find the ecobee4 in our Smart Home Installation Kit.

 I hope you’ve enjoyed our Alexa Thermostat Review – Nest VS Alexa.
 Do you have a smart thermostat?
 Which one do you use?
 Let us know why or give us your feedback in the comments below.